XRPLF/xrpl-dev-portal/content/tutorial-listing-xrp.md

 #### XRP Amounts

-Amounts of XRP are represented on the RCL as an unsigned integer count of _drops_, where one XRP is 1,000,000 drops.
+Amounts of XRP are represented on the XRP Ledger as an unsigned integer count of _drops_, where one XRP is 1,000,000 drops.
 Ripple recommends that software store XRP balances as integer amounts of drops, and perform integer arithmetic on these values.
 However, user interfaces should present balances in units of XRP.

 One drop (.000001 XRP) cannot be further subdivided.
 Keep this in mind when calculating and displaying FX rates between XRP and other assets.